MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-tracking.md

 You can modify created serial or lot information cards later.

-## <a name="to-modify-existing-serial-or-lot-number-information"></a>To modify existing serial or lot number information
+## To modify existing serial or lot number information

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. Select an item that has an item tracking code and has serial or lot number information.